 Exercise only moderately.
 Rest as much as your schedule will permit.
 Short naps are very helpful.
 “Resting is not a sin,” Dr. Ruibal explains.
 “Fasting in the strictest sense is physiological rest.

-“Many experience headaches, stomach aches, nausea, foul tastes in their mouth, or a pasty tongue,” Dr. Ruibal says, “Their urine may become darker, and even their sweat may smell worse than usual.
+“Many experience headaches, stomach aches, nausea, foul tastes in their mouth, or a pasty tongue.
+Their urine may become darker, and even their sweat may smell worse than usual.
 Vomiting may occur.
 This is normal.
 In a prolonged fast, it is not unusual to experience a fever.
-Basically, the body is taking advantage of the fast to clean and heal itself.”
+Basically, the body is taking advantage of the fast to clean and heal itself.”– Dr. Ruibal

 It is particularly important that you consult with your doctor before going on a fast if you are on a prescribed medication:

-“Most people can be liberated from medication for high blood pressure when they follow the proper diet, exercise, and stress management,” he says.
-“But you must be very careful.
+Most people can be liberated from medication for high blood pressure when they follow the proper diet, exercise, and stress management.
+But you must be very careful.
 Have your blood pressure checked regularly and, if you see that you need your medication, begin taking it again.

 Luke 5:16 says that Jesus often withdrew to lonely places and prayed.
 Of course, you should “practice His presence” and continue to have fellowship with Him constantly as you “pray without ceasing” throughout the day; but the more time you spend alone in quiet meditation on His Word, in unhurried times of “seeking His face,” in fellowship, worship, and adoration during your fast, the greater your effectiveness will be in prayer and the more meaningful your fast.

 You should go about your daily activities mindful that you are still fasting and seeking the Lord.
 Some of my deepest spiritual insights have come as I continued my ministry responsibilities while “seeking His face” and “practicing His presence.”